NVIDIA-Omniverse/kit-extension-sample-scatter/exts/omni.example.ui_scatter_tool/Tutorial/Scatter_Tool_Guide.md

                     ui.StringField(model=self._source_prim_model)
 ```

-Finally, add a button to give a selection to the string field.
+Finally, add a button that will take the user's current selection and populate the string field.

 ```python
     def _build_source(self):